-Wat Chalermprakiat – mountaintop pagodas in Lampang Province
+Wat Chalermprakiat – mountaintop pagodas in Lampang Province [2026]

 Temples for people who don't normally like visiting temples.

 There’s a temple in Northern Thailand with pagodas perched atop the jagged peaks of a limestone mountain, rising up from a lush green forest.
 Clouds of mist roll in enveloping the place in a dreamlike state, then are swept away to reveal stunning views of the plains below.
-The temple is Wat Chalermprakiat (วัดเฉลิมพระเกียรติฯ) in Lampang Province, and it is one of the most unique temples in Thailand.
-The stairways and trails snaking their way up through the forest give this place a magical feel, like something out of a movie.

 History

-Wat Chalermprakiat may look like some ancient temple but it was actually built in 2004 to commemorate 200 years since the reign of King Rama IV of Thailand.
+Wat Chalermprakiat may look like some ancient temple, but it was actually built in 2004 to commemorate 200 years since the reign of King Rama IV of Thailand.
 You can think of the temple as being divided into three distinct areas: At the top is Jedee Loy Fah (เจดีย์ลอยฟ้า) which translates to pagodas floating in the sky.
 This is obviously the top of the mountain and this area has a number of small temple complexes and statues of the Buddha.
 Below this is the temple complex where the road ends and you have to walk to the top from.
 The third temple complex is at the bottom where you have to park your car to catch the shuttle up the steep and winding road.

 Getting there

-Once you arrive, you park at the temple at the bottom (this location) and pay the entrance fee and for your ticket on the shuttle.
-The road up is steep and narrow and they sensibly only allow their drivers to use it.
-The shuttle is really just the common songthaew pickup truck with two rows of benches in the back.
-After a slightly nerve-wracking ride, you will be dropped off at another temple most of the way up the mountain.
 From this point, you still have a 20-40 minute walk up to the pagodas at the top.
 It’s almost entirely uphill so it’s fairly strenuous, but there are lots of places to sit and rest on the way up.
 There is also some rain cover along the path.
-The path is well maintained and anywhere it gets steep there are steel stairways with handrailings.
+The path is well-maintained, and anywhere it gets steep there are steel stairways with handrailings.
 You could do this in flip-flops if you were used to it, but you would be better off in decent shoes.

 Once you’re at the top, just look around and enjoy.
 There are plenty of places to explore and different views and vantage points you can get.
 Take your time and move through slowly as there are lots of small but beautiful details.
-Remember that many of the people visiting are there for religious reasons, and to honor a revered former King of Thailand, so be respectful.
+Remember that many of the people visiting are there for religious reasons and to honor a revered former King of Thailand, so be respectful.

 Wat Chalermprakiat tour

-If you want to book a cheaper tour, you will be able to do so once you are in Chiang Mai.
+If you want to book a cheaper tour, you may be able to do so once you are in Chiang Mai.
 Your hotel might be able to help you arrange it, but they may end up trying to charge you just as much or more.
 You could also try shopping around the tour agents.
-The nice thing about the tour mentioned above is that the tour guide is accountable to the company and also reliant on maintaining a great review score.
+The nice thing about the tours mentioned above is that the tour guide is accountable to the company and also reliant on maintaining a great review score.

 Entrance fee